NeCTAR-RC/tutorials/_cloud-starter/02-tutorials.md

 {% endcomment %}
 The Cloud Starter Series consists of the following tutorials, which you can work through at your own pace.

-A green tick <span class="green-tick"></span> indicates the tutorials you have completed.

 {% for category in sortcategories %}
 ### {{ category }}
 {% for tutorial in tutorials reversed %}